Emperor42/vidi/README.md

 IN DEVELOPMENT

-A Open Source DBMS with an integrated web-based management server and API this will be a noSQL based system which relies upon XML documents based on the HTML Form element to manage
+Visual Internet Database Interface (VIDI): Allows for the creation of a noSQL database which is based on HTML forms to store the data both records and structure of the records.
-XML nodes are then linked and changes are tracked accordingly data can be queried directly from the XML document using javascript
+The insights can be furthered by processing down into XML documets, which can be directly viewed or parsed as JSON payloads.

 Well Integrated with VENI and VICI